 - Cutting my paper towels in half – same deal here as the dryer sheets.
 You don’t have to use the whole sheet!

 - Raising my own livestock – when I was 12 years old I bought eight sows from my dad and bred, fed, and sold all their offspring.
 I learned early on that I needed to work hard for my living and starting my own pig operation was my first attempt at financial freedom.
-Today, I raise about 50 chickens with my 3 boys, and actively sell the eggs to my friends, family and neighbors.
+Today, I raise about 50 chickens with my 3 boys, and actively sell the eggs to my friends, family, and neighbors.
 Makes for a little side income and helps teach my kids a little hard work along the way.
-Check out my backyard chicken blog for more info.